-The aim of the module is to demonstrate how to achieve a particular traffic flow using three different methods.
-These three methods involve modification of outbound policy, and two ways of modifying inbound policy.
+The aim of the module is to demonstrate how to achieve a particular traffic flow using four different methods.
+These four methods involve applying policies for the modification of outbound traffic flow, and three ways of applying policies to modify inbound traffic flow.
 The reader should review the BGP presentation given prior to this module as a reminder on how to influence path choice using BGP policies.

-The diagram following (Figure 2) displays the traffic flows which are desired between particular routers and ASes.
-Eight traffic flows are being implemented.
-The arrows in the figure show the flows which will be configured.
+The diagram following (Figure 2) displays the desired traffic flows between particular routers and ASes.
+Eight traffic flows are to be implemented.
+The arrows in the figure show the flows that will be configured.
 Each arrow originates from a border router in an AS, and terminates on one of the routers in another AS.
 This signifies the traffic flows desired for the links between the two systems.
 Each of the following steps has a description on how to implement the traffic flow represented by each arrow.
-If at anytime there is any doubt as to the configuration required, consult the Cisco CD Documentation, or ask the lab instructors.
+If at any time there is any doubt as to the configuration required, consult the Cisco CD Documentation, or ask the lab instructors.